Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### The minimum to pull _YUI3_ into the webpage

 _YUI_ needs to be available to the webpage to be useful.
 Fortunately this is [easy][].
-You use a _script_ tag to include it from Yahoo's CDN.
+You use a _script_ element to include it from Yahoo's CDN.
 Let us build a simple webpage using _YUI3_ to change the pages' _title_ to "Hello World" and the first _h1_ to "Yippee!
 It worked.".

 [easy]: http://yuilibrary.com/yui/quick-start/ "YUI Quick Start at yuilibrary.com"